-When traveling abroad, using credit cards is a good way to avoid carrying large amounts of cash.
-However, many credit cards have foreign-transaction fees – a charge from the credit card company when you make a charge in a foreign currency.
+When travelling abroad, using credit cards is a great way to avoid carrying large amounts of cash.
+However, credit card usage often comes with foreign transaction fees – a charge from the credit card company when you make a purchase in a foreign currency.
 Your credit card company does not have to notify you of these as the terms are stated in your contract.
-These are usually around 3% of the total transaction cost, so they can add up quickly and be a nasty surprise on your statement when you come back home.
-It’s important to find out your credit card company’s policies before you travel so you can choose the best way to use your credit card abroad.
-Some companies offer lower transaction fees or only charge them if you pay in local currency.
-Some credit card companies don’t charge any foreign transaction fees at all.
-One of our credit card usage tips is to ensure you are prepared for extra fees on your credit card statement when you return from your trip.
+They are usually around 3% of the total transaction cost, so they can add up quickly and be a nasty surprise on your statement when you return home.
+For this reason, it is important to confirm your credit card company’s policies before you travel so that you know the best way to use your credit card abroad.
+Some credit card companies offer lower transaction fees or only charge them if you pay in local currency.
+Others do not charge any foreign transaction fees at all.
+Our credit card usage tip is to ensure you are prepared for extra fees when you return from your trip.

-Watch out for promotional periods
+Watch out for promotions